stuntrally/stuntrally3/docs/BuildingVS.md

 I follow its build guide [here](https://github.com/cryham/mygui-next/tree/ogre3).
 _It isn't the latest, and was also based on fork._

-It needs to have set (this should be by default):
+No need to set, it is so by default:
    - MYGUI_RENDERSYSTEM: 8 - Ogre 3.x
    - MYGUI_USE_FREETYPE: yes
    - all MYGUI_BUILD*: no